Poles of cubic differentials and ends of convex $\mathbb{RP}^2$-surfaces: Affine spheres, cubic differentials and -structures

 \subsection{Unique existence of complete affine spheres}

 Given a bounded convex domain $\Omega\subset\mathbb{R}^2\subset\mathbb{RP}^2$ and a negative valued convex function $u$ on $\Omega$, the surface

-is convex, centro-affine and projects to $\Omega$ in an orientation preserving manner (where $\Omega$ inherits the orientation of $\mathbb{R}^2$ while $M$ carries a natural orientation as a centro-affine surface).
+is convex, centro-affine and projects to $\Omega$ in an orientation preserving manner (where $M$ carries a natural orientation as a centro-affine surface).
 It turns out that $M$ is an affine sphere if and only if $u$ satisfies the Mong-Amp\`ere equation